 Call 1-800-400-7242.
-For TTY/ASCII (American Standard Code for Information Interchange) users, call the federal relay service toll-free at 1-800-877-8339 and ask to be connected to our number.
+TTY/ASCII users may call 711.
 Remember to have your Social Security or customer ID number, plan name, and case number ready so the customer service representative is best able to help you.

 Your pension payments from PBGC begin after you contact us.
 If you have already reached age 65 when you contact us to begin your pension payments, your monthly benefits will be increased by an actuarial factor to reflect your age at the payment starting date.